SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/02-AST.md

 ```

-`Parser` is a nice tool to play with Pharo expressions and master precedence!
+`OCParser` is a nice tool to play with Pharo expressions and master precedence!

 ### Cascade Nodes